February 29, 2008

 - Orchard Road is definitely worth a visit even though one is not keen to do much shopping but to ogle at the shops and the ladies (and guys).
 Nearly every major luxury brands in the world are represented here and they are supposedly cheaper than anywhere else in Asia.
 Serious shoppers can really shop till they are dead- even tourists from all over Asia come to Orchard Road to shop.

-most Indian-like atmosphere outside of the Indian Sub-continent; especially on a Sunday evening when most of the thousands of South Asian foreign workers in Singapore come out from their workers' enclaves to enjoy their holiday, shopping and meeting with friends.
+- Little India is probably the place with the most Indian-like atmosphere outside of the Indian Sub-continent; especially on a Sunday evening when most of the thousands of South Asian foreign workers in Singapore come out from their workers' enclaves to enjoy their holiday, shopping and meeting with friends.

 - Old kampong (village) charms at Pulau (Island) Ubin.
 This is a small island only few minutes away on a bumboat from Changi Village.
 It is better to explore this place by cycling (bicycle rental next to the jetty) and finish off with a seafood meal at one of the few old-time coffeeshops on the island.